Applying for & Receiving Financial Aid

 - Center City students—priority deadline for incoming students: April 1; priority deadline for returning students: March 15

-- East Falls students—April 15 for filing FAFSA; early action students are encouraged to apply by December 1 to receive their financial aid package by December 15.
+- East Falls students—priority deadline for all students: April 1; early action students are encouraged to apply by December 1 to receive their financial aid package by December 15.

 - Jefferson College of Life Sciences postbaccalaureate students & Jefferson College of Nursing FACT-1 students only—you are considered a fifth-year undergraduate student; your program is not considered a graduate program.